EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/07_advanced_components/README.md

 | 3 | A headless table whose cells the parent renders | `src/components/DataTable.vue` + `InvoiceTablePanel.vue` | The panel formats currency and badges **without** touching `DataTable` |
 | 4 | A modal that escapes a clipping ancestor | `src/components/AppModal.vue` | The dialog is centred again, with no CSS change |

-`npm test` grades steps 2, 3 and 4.
-Step 1 is a claim about the *bundle* — jsdom cannot see it, so it is graded in the Network tab.
+`npm test` grades steps 2, 3 and 4, plus the error path of step 1.
+The rest of step 1 is a claim about the *bundle* — jsdom cannot see it, so it is graded in the Network tab.

 ## Steps